 Stand Up to Cancer is a privately supported effort to direct funding to “Dream Teams” of researchers representing various disciplines within the cancer field.
-Funds raised during a September 10th telecast will be administered by the American Association for Cancer Research (AACR).
+Funds raised during tonight’s telecast will be administered by the American Association for Cancer Research (AACR).

-As an organization that funds cancer prevention, treatment and survivorship research with a primary focus on diet and nutrition, AICR has offered to aid Stand Up to Cancer’s efforts by providing authorities in the diet-cancer field.
+We at AICR have been funding research on cancer risk for 30 years, and we stand ready to aid Stand Up to Cancer by providing our authorities in the diet-cancer field.
 These individuals, including many who serve on AICR’s Grant Panels, are uniquely qualified to evaluate research proposals related to diet, physical activity, weight and cancer, and to help identify which research areas show the most promise, including:

-Dietary supplements such calcium, vitamin D, folate and selenium.
+Dietary supplements such as calcium, vitamin D, folate and selenium

 Research suggests that a single vitamin, mineral or phytochemical can have different effects on cancer risk, depending on factors such as dosage, timing of exposure, etc.